parth-develops/parth-develops/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing Web solutions and quick hacks.
-- 🎓 &nbsp; Studied Computer Engineering at GIDC Degree Engineering College, Navsari.
+- 🎓 &nbsp; Studied Computer Engineering at GIDC Degree Engineering College.
 - 💼 &nbsp; Aspiring Front-end Developer.
 - 🌱 &nbsp; Learning more about Web Development.